notamethod/mykeys/releases/README.md

 A simple X509 certificate manager

 ## new releases
+### release 0.9.7
+- Fix problem with pem keystore
+- New online help

 ### release 0.9.6
 - Fix user creation #8
 - Fix export problems with some formats